carleton-cs-energy-analytics/frontend/README.md

    - To plot data, press the graph button.
 A linegraph should appear for points of type numeric, float, or integer.
 A heatmap will be used for points of all other types.
    - If the graph button is pressed and no graph appears check the following:
       - If there are zero points that match the point filters, then no graph will appear.
       - If there are no values for the the date range selected, then no graph will appear.
+      - If the selection of points includes numeric types and non-numeric types, then no graph will appear.
-      - If the above two cases are correct and there is still no graph, then there could be a technically issue with reaching the database.
+      - If the above three cases are not relevant and there is still no graph, then there could be a technical issue with reaching the database.